 The electrode is capable of controlling the biochemical reactions needed for fuel cells to produce large amounts of electricity, and researchers have begun work on applying the technique they used to develop the electrode to a catalytic membrane.
 Researchers aim to develop a membrane that is capable of converting proteins into electricity by using the energy provided by light and hydrogen fuel.
 Such a membrane would increase the electricity production of biofuel cells as they would have access to an expansive source of fuel.

-Biofuel cells dependant on technological advances in order to compete with conventional variants
+Biofuel cells dependent on technological advances in order to compete with conventional variants

 Researchers believe that the advances made to biofuel cell technology could make these energy systems more viable.
 Conventional fuel cells are already the subject of acclaim for their ability to produce large quantities of electricity, but this acclaim has largely been lost on biofuel cells.
 Until these energy systems can be made more efficient, researcher believes that they will struggle to compete with their more mainstream counterparts.